tomeryeh/demo/cabble/docs/tutorial.md

 That it ! for the geolocalisation filtering process, we are done !

-### hey ! but what about this `assocRoomToUser` var ?
+### Hey ! but what about this `assocRoomToUser` var ?

-`assocRoomToUser` has nothing to do with geolocalisation position, but all with user management who come next.
+Yes this pesky variable is present from both publish process and subscribe process, but has nothing to do with pub-sub position, and all with user management who come next.

 ## Users management